openproblems-bio/openproblems/openproblems/tasks/dimensional_reduction/README.md

 ## Dimensional Reduction

-Dimensional reduction is a key challenge in single-cell data representation.
+Dimensional reduction is a key challenge in single-cell data representation [<a href="https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02128-7">1</a>].

 ## API